Slender Man (film)

-Slender Man is a 2018 American supernatural horror film directed by Sylvain White and written by David Birke, based on the character of the same name.
-The film stars Joey King, Julia Goldani Telles, Taylor Richardson, Jaz Sinclair, Annalise Basso, and Alex Fitzalan with Javier Botet as the title character.
+Slender Man is a 2018 American supernatural horror film directed by Sylvain White and written by David Birke.
+It stars Joey King, Julia Goldani Telles, Taylor Richardson, Jaz Sinclair, Annalise Basso, and Alex Fitzalan with Javier Botet as the title character.
+Based on the character of the same name which became a popular creepypasta after its creation in June 2009, it follows a group of friends who become tormented by the titular character after one amongst them disappears.